GoogleChrome/web.dev/src/site/content/en/blog/a11y-tips-for-web-dev/index.md

 ---
 title: Accessibility tips for web developers
-subhead: Making a few improvements can make your site more useable for everyone.
+subhead: Improving accessibility makes your site more useable for everyone.
 description: |
   It's awesome to build sites that are inclusive and accessible to everyone.
   There are at least six key areas of disability we can optimize for: